 The goal of the "KV 4.0" project was to make this complex logistics process more transparent and clear.
 With the help of a common, integrated and integrated developed, shared and fully integrated data hub and via standardized interfaces, all participants now have direct access to transport-relevant parameters from combined transport (e.g. order and schedule data, arrival forecasts and information accompanying transport).

-A consortium of 11 participants in the multimodal sector commissioned Fincons with the realisation of the project.
+A consortium of 11 participants in the multimodal sector, among which Hupac, Swiss leader company, commissioned Fincons with the realisation of the project.

 For the technical implementation, the prototype of a data hub was developed during the project.
 Specifically, the basis for a smooth data exchange relies on the agreement of the project partners on a uniform data standard, the EDIGES4.0 format.